pid1/usesthis/README.md

 * [Notion](https://notion.so) as both a personal knowledgebase and family wiki.
 I keep things like packing checklists, contact information for household contractors, recipe ideas and more all in one place.
 * [Overcast](https://overcast.fm/) for podcasts.
 * [Documents](https://readdle.com/documents) for on-the-go consumption of PDFs, video, and audio.
 I frequently grab copies of conference talks or lectures with [youtube-dl](https://youtube-dl.org) and listen to them on the go.
-* [Reeder](https://www.reederapp.com) for RSS. in addition to personal blogs and [lobste.rs](https://lobste.rs), I also use RSS as an efficient way to follow YouTube channels.
+* [Reeder](https://www.reederapp.com) for RSS.
+In addition to personal blogs and [lobste.rs](https://lobste.rs), I also use RSS as an efficient way to follow YouTube channels.
 * [Paste](https://pasteapp.io) as a clipboard manager and cross-device pinboard.